 The following Information Law practice note provides comprehensive and up to date legal information covering:

-the General Data Protection Regulation, Regulation (EU) 2016/679 (EU GDPR) regime (applicable under UK law until the end of the Brexit implementation period at 11 pm UK time on 31 December 2020 and remaining applicable in EEA states thereafter—any references to EEA or EU states in this Practice Note should therefore be read to also include the UK until the end of that implementation period), and
+the EU’s General Data Protection Regulation, Regulation (EU) 2016/679 (EU GDPR) regime (which was applicable under UK law until the end of the Brexit implementation period at 11 pm UK time on 31 December 2020 and remains applicable in EEA states thereafter), and

-the Retained General Data Protection Regulation, Retained Regulation (EU) 2016/679 (UK GDPR) regime (applicable under UK law from the end of the Brexit implementation period on 31 December 2020)
+the United Kingdom General Data Protection Regulation, Retained Regulation (EU) 2016/679 (UK GDPR) regime (applicable under UK law from the end of the Brexit implementation period on 31 December 2020)

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.